thomasekdahlN/wealthprognosis-app/README.md

 Configure all your assets value, mortgage, income and expences.
 Run different standard prognosis like negative, normal or positive and see how well your assets behave.

-It outputs a very detailed excel spreadsheet of your future economy.
+It outputs a very detailed excel spreadsheet of your future economy prognosis.

 ### Examples: